ChrisAikman/SGProject/README.md

 After my family had to leave, I put in several hours to finalize most of the code.

 ### Tuesday, December 27, 2016
 Minor fixes to polish everything for submission.
+Wrote a majority of the README.

 ## Assumptions
 ### Custom Database Parsing is OK